Greenbelt Ecology

 Book 1 takes place in EARLY SUMMER (June).
 Duration: approximately 1-2 weeks.
 Season does not change.
 School has just ended.
 Mina and Kai are in summer science club (June-Sep).

-Early summer details for prose:
+Early summer details:

 - Full green canopy — trees at peak leaf, dense shade